swilliams11/edgemicro-labs/lab3/README.md

-# Lab 2 - Include the Spike Arrest plugin
+# Lab 3 - Quota

+### Prerequisites
+If you completed Lab 0, then you will already have the Edgemicro Product created with a quota configured for 10 requests every minute.

 ### 1. cd to the .edgemicro folder